backupbrew/switchbrew/Settings services.md

 | 6   | \[4.0.0+\] GetAvailableLanguageCodeCount2 |                                                                                                                        |
 | 7   | \[4.0.0+\] GetKeyCodeMap                  |                                                                                                                        |

+"nn::settings::Language" is basically array indices in the output array from GetAvailableLanguageCodes.

 ## LanguageCode

+This is "nn::settings::LanguageCode".

 This is an u64, which is a NUL-terminated string.
 For example: "en-US".